codemotozu/GithubActionsDockerAzure/README.md

 **improve the mic similar to google traductor mic does, needs to be "(escuchando)" all the time**

+**besides native,colloquial, informal and formal add this new feature : the most identical translation**

+**if the user is mid advance and let say want to start speaking in the language of learning not the mother tongue and the choice was german make sure YOU correct the user if he or she Make a german grammatical mistake**

 put question marks commas and points as voice command for instance : voice in spanish "signo de interrogacion" the app detects it as "?"